vitor-faria/vitor-faria/README.md

 #### Automation & Simulation Summer School @ RTWH Aachen 🇩🇪

 <details>
+  <summary>About this activity</summary>
   > The Summer Schools are courses provided by the International Academy of the RWTH Aachen University targeting Engineering students of outstanding academic
   > performance from all over the world.
 The program of the 4-week Automation and Simulation course gather many activities, such as lectures and exercises about
   > Nummerical Methods in Matlab and Robot Automation, classes about german language and culture, visits to state of the art german companies, excursions and
   > intercultural training.
 The course took place during the month of July, 2019.
 </details>

 #### Academic Exchange @ FAU Erlangen 🇩🇪

 <details>
+  <summary>About this activity</summary>
   > 1 semester academic exchange at Friedrich-Alexander Universität through the program Minas Mundi (UFMG), from April 2018 to August 2018.
 All lessons were taught
   > in German.
   > Language courses: Deutsch Intensivkurs C1.1 (March 2018, 5 ECTS), Deutsch Allgemeinkurs C1 (April to July 2018, 5 ECTS) - Sprachzentrum.
 </details>

 #### Volunteer @ Equalizar

 <details>
+  <summary>About this activity</summary>
   > Founded in 2012, Equalizar is a social project based at the Engineering School of UFMG that provides low-cost preparation for ENEM, the exam used to enter most
   > public and private universities, helping vulnerable students from the public system to change their lives.
 Equalizar is totally managed by volunteers and helps
   > +100 students every year.
   > I worked voluntarily at Equalizar between 2014 and 2016 in different positions such as Math monitor, HR assistant and Communication director.
 </details>

 #### Scientific Initiation @ CDTN

 <details>
+  <summary>About this activity</summary>
   > 1-year Scientific Initiation at Centro de Desenvolvimento de Tecnologia Nuclear, working on the project *"Obtaining Graphene and Graphene Oxide in Aqueous
   > Environment for Contaminant Adsorption"* together with doctoral students.
 The aim of the project is to optimize graphene extraction by the exfoliation method
   > in the liquid phase using water as solvent and to study the use of graphene oxides to clean water contaminated with radioactive substances by the adsorption
   > method.
 </details>